hiroyasuakada/3D-Human-Pose-Perception-from-Egocentric-Stereo-Videos/README.md

 Please modify the arguments above.
 The pose predictions will be saved in `./results/UnrealEgoData_rw_test_pose (raw and zip versions)`.

-**For quantitative results of your methods, please follow the instructions in [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/) and submit a zip version.**

-Also, note that UnrealEgo2 is fully compatible with [UnrealEgo](https://github.com/hiroyasuakada/UnrealEgo).
+Note that UnrealEgo2 is fully compatible with [UnrealEgo](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
 This means that you can train your method on UnrealEgo2 and test it on UnrealEgo, and vice versa.

-The test data of UnrealEgo is **publicly available**, including 72 body joint annotations (32 for body and 40 for hand), whereas the test data of UnrealEgo2 and UnrealEgo-RW are not (See "Evaluation" section of our benchmark challenge page).
+The UnrealEgo dataset (train/validation/test splits) is also publicly available [here](https://github.com/hiroyasuakada/UnrealEgo), including 72 body joint annotations (32 for body and 40 for hand).